 A question I’ve seen come up in online groups is: “should I wear eye makeup if I have uveitis?”
-Frivolous and unimportant to some, but a valid question for a lot of us!
+Frivolous and unimportant to some, but a valid question for many of us!

 First off, can makeup cause uveitis?
 No. Uveitis is not an infection and is not caused or exacerbated by wearing eye makeup.
 Some forms of uveitis are caused by systemic infections or diseases, but that’s a different topic, discussed here.

-If you have dry or sensitive eyes, wearing eye makeup may worsen that condition, particularly dependent on the ingredients in the makeup (Impact of Makeup on Dry Eye Disease).
+If you have dry or sensitive eyes, wearing eye makeup may worsen that condition, particularly depending on the makeup ingredients (Impact of Makeup on Dry Eye Disease).

 If you’re wearing expired makeup, using dirty brushes or applicators, or sharing makeup, there is a risk of infection or conjunctivitis.
 This is not fun in itself, (who has toddlers with pink eye?! just me?) but when you have uveitis, it can complicate matters.